 I do design and growth because I like this and I don't code.
 As I'm full-time on RocketChart, I try to filter everything for Marc and Elie.
 So that they can focus on what really matters: building the product as fast as possible.

 This is one of the best things I’ve ever understood.

 Chatting on LinkedIn.
 Meeting people.
 Not to convert them as clients.
 But to share and learn.
 It feels good to talk with people that are on a similar boat as yours.
 You don't feel lonely.

-I didn't know anything about SEO 6 months ago.
+I didn't know anything about Head 6 months ago.
 A random day, I listened to a growth hackers podcast: Grégoire, from Wisepops, was giving an interview.
-At the end of the podcast, I still had many questions about SEO.
+At the end of the podcast, I still had many questions about Head.
 So I just added Grégoire on LinkedIn to schedule a call if he was available.
 Of course, he was available to help.
 It was one of the best calls I ever had.
-Because during this 45min call, I learned more in SEO than the 3 last years of my life!
+Because during this 45min call, I learned more in Head than the 3 last years of my life!
 Thanks again Grégoire, I really mean it 🤗 I try to always keep this example in my head: people want to help you, just ask.

 These are just 2 examples among all the amazing meetings I had the chance to have.
 Seriously, if you still didn't meet your fellows, go now!
 This will be a huge mistake.

 We are sure there is a true opportunity to build a powerful product and a sustainable company.
 But what kind of company do we want to build? 🤔